lupyuen/pinephone-nuttx/README.md

 -   Click "ram"

--   Click the 4-Arrows icon (Move a block to another address)
+-   Click the 4-Arrows icon ("Move a block to another address")

 -   Change Start Address to 40000000